ianmenezes22/RubiksCube/readme.txt

 You’re given a set of locations where the current tiles reside at, and you need to get them to their original location which is specified along with it.

 The problem description is uploaded along with the solution implemented by me.
-Along with the test files.
+Along with the test (.mb) files.